-Makeup artist Sara Talias thinks the tired eye trend is somewhat of a spinoff of the siren eye trend, which has been huge this year.
+Makeup artist Sara Talias thinks this eye trend is somewhat of a spinoff of the siren eye trend, which has been huge this year.
 “While still elongating the eyes, instead of lifting the eyes up, the wing is drawn straight out with a slight downward angle,” explains Talias.
 “This gives the eyes a seductive look, reminiscent of the Hollywood screen sirens, especially Greta Garbo.”

 Dantas notes that many celebrities have moved toward more “punk” looks recently.
 “Working with Avril Lavigne as her key makeup artist, we’ve been doing the tired eye, along with black lipstick, which looks fabulous,” says Dantas.
-“Other stars such as Camila Cabello and Billie Eilish are getting bolder and unafraid to break the beauty rules and have played a lot with this imperfect on-purpose makeup look and are affecting and impacting what we see in the mainstream media.”
+“Other stars such as Camila Cabello and Billie Eilish are getting bolder and unafraid to break the beauty rules and have played a lot with this imperfect on-purpose makeup look and are impacting what we see in the mainstream media.”

-How to achieve the tired eye look
+How to achieve the tired eyes look

 “You want to elongate the look of the eyes by creating an almond shape.
 Keep the eyeliner winged straight out rather than lifted, as we’d typically do,” instructs Dantas.
-“This line will keep the eye looking heavy while focusing most of the product under the eye to create a round shape that naturally makes the eyes look tired—almost as though you have bags under the eyes.
+“This line will keep the eyes looking heavy while focusing most of the product under the eye to create a round shape that naturally makes the eyes look tired—almost as though you have bags under the eyes.
 It doesn’t sound sexy, but trust me, it is!”
 Kaye suggests having the eyeshadow drag across the eyes in a straight line as well.
-“The goal is to elongate them as much as possible so that they appear almost closed,” says Kaye.
+“The goal is to elongate the eyes as much as possible so that they appear almost closed,” says Kaye.

 For extra smoke, apply some eyeliner to the lower lashes.
 Use the end of an eyeliner or your fingers (for extra grungy vibes) to smudge out the eye makeup, suggests Dantas.
 “Use cool brown and grey eyeshadow tones to smoke out the bottom lash line; you want to make this big,” says Dantas.
 She suggests adding a cool pink tone under the eye to add a bit of natural tones.
-“The key is a cool tone that blends nicely and is cohesive with the whole look.”
+“The key is a cool tone that blends nicely and is cohesive with the whole tired look.”

 Skip false lashes since we’re not looking for lifted eyes.
 “If you’re feeling extra, you can always add a few individual lashes to your bottom line.
 This will exaggerate the shape underneath the eye and bring definition and attention to the bottom line,” says Dantas.